AhalimZaki/CKA-fluffy-octo-sniffle-guide/README.md

 this mode is similar to dragging your cursor to highlight, and you can delete, copy, paste with it.

 # Cluster Install
+first you need to check if the container.d installed by using `systemctl status containerd` then if you check kube-apiserver you will see nothing `systemctl status kube-apiserver`

 make sure that port forwarding is [enabled](https://kubernetes.io/docs/setup/production-environment/container-runtimes/#forwarding-ipv4-and-letting-iptables-see-bridged-traffic)